Cement Quality Control in the Laboratory

-The entire North-American cement industry participates in this program.
-It involves sending participants samples of cement that must undergo all chemical and physical tests required.
+The entire North American cement industry participates in this program.
+It involves sending participants’ samples of cement that must undergo all required chemical and physical tests.
 The results are then compiled and a report is produced.
-If discrepancies are seen in same tests that are completed on the calibration samples, recommendations are made by the CCRL and corrective action is taken immediately
+If discrepancies are seen in the same tests that are completed on the calibration samples, recommendations are made by the CCRL and corrective action is taken immediately.

 This program involves a specialized technician visiting the facilities and checking all the equipment used, as well as the working method of our technicians.
 Following this audit, a report is prepared and corrective actions are taken if discrepancies are observed.